piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ### Sink(s)

 At least one sink is necessary.
 Multiple sinks are preferable.
 Otherwise you get a line up of people whenever you've had a meal.
+Try to make it as efficient as possible.
+Or as efficient as your space will allow.

+More so than any other area, the sink will become your nightmare.
+No matter how many times you remind folks, no matter how many signs you post, no matter who is assigned clean up, the sink will pile up with dishes.
+Always.

+Plan accordingly.

 				63. Dishwasher
 				Water Cooler